 - any title documentation concerning the planned real estate transactions:

 - · any documentation regarding the financial aspects;

-- easement agreements;
+- · easement agreements;

 - material contracts;

-- · building permits;
+- building permits;

 - · insurance agreements;

-- · if applicable: brokerage agreements; and
+- brokerage agreements (if applicable); and

-- if applicable: escrow agreements.
+- escrow agreements (if applicable).

 Closing preparations

 29 How does a lawyer customarily prepare for a closing of an acquisition, leasing or financing?